 Why it's good to dry brush your skin

 Dry brushing is a powerful way to exfoliate and detoxify the skin.
-Dry brushes are typically made with firm, natural fibres that penetrate the skin gentle to increase blood circulation and the skins ability to take on moisturizers.
-The process is most known for removing dead skin cells, improving your blood circulation, smoothing out the appearance of cellulite, and of course exfoliating the skin.
+The Bushbalm™ Nordic Dry Brush is made with firm, natural fibres that gently massage the skin.
+The Nordic Dry Brush will improve blood circulation, smooth out the appearance of cellulite, increase the skin's ability to take on moisturizers and of course exfoliate the skin.

 Good circulation is important for your body in that it helps oxygen and nutrients move to the various parts of your body.
 Additionally, the process helps remove unwanted toxins from your system.